What Is A Tropical Climate?

-A great first move for anyone considering spending at least part of the year overseas.
-There is enough American culture and influence for it to still feel familiar, and warm weather all year.
+A great first move for anyone who wants to spend at least part of the year overseas.
+There is enough American culture and influence for it to still feel familiar.
+There is also warm weather all year.
 Regular flights to and from the States make it a perfect first step down the living overseas path.

 Mexico has a mixed reputation among Americans thanks to associations with drugs and cartels.
 However, these dangers have been greatly exaggerated.
 The truth is, Mexico is just like anywhere else.

 Of course, not all of Mexico is tropical.
 The Tropic of Cancer splits the country into a tropical and more temperate zone.
 Generally speaking, anywhere south of the city of Tampico has a tropical climate, apart from a few spots at high altitude.
 Mexico has a shorter rainy season, lasting only from June to mid-October.